 - Collective agreements run to 2-4 years, P3 contracts often run at least 15 years.
 Your job might be safe for a couple of years but it might be in jeopardy when the contract ends. - P3s reduce staffing levels over the long term in the search for more profit.
 For example, if a P3 school goes up in the community, it's possible that CUPE members will retain their jobs.
-But these CUPE members will be under continual threat as the corporation focuses on a bottom line rather than a quality education. - CUPE members are part of the community that will be negatively affected by privatization. - As taxpayers, CUPE members will be forced to share in the increased costs of the P3 facility while the children of CUPE members would be subject to problems with P3 facility.
+But these CUPE members will be under continual threat as the corporation focuses on a bottom line rather than a quality education. - CUPE members are part of the community that will be negatively effected by privatization. - As taxpayers, CUPE members will be forced to share in the increased costs of the P3 facility while the children of CUPE members would be subject to problems with P3 facility.
 In short, CUPE members are members of the community.
-Directly or indirectly, we share in the pain of privatization.

-- Of course, CUPE members are concerned about the job security, wages and benefits and quite rightly.
+Directly or indirectly, we share in the pain of privatization. - Of course, CUPE members are concerned about the job security, wages and benefits and quite rightly.
 CUPE, as a union, looks out for the interests of its members.
 That being said, the interests of CUPE members are largely the same interests of the community as a whole.
 It is in the interest of the CUPE membership and the public, to have high quality, accessible public services.
-CUPE members, all 530,000 of them, are part of the public. - Shortcuts in the design, building and operation, are good for corporate profits but jeopardize quality. - 6.
-What's wrong with getting people to pay based on the amount of public services that they use?
+CUPE members, all 500,000 of them, are part of the public. - Shortcuts in the design, building and operation, are good for corporate profits but jeopardize quality.

+- 6. What's wrong with getting people to pay based on the amount of public services that they use?
 They enjoy the benefit, why shouldn't they pay? - User fees are not the most appropriate way to pay for services.
 User fees can prevent poor people from accessing services.
-User fees contribute to reduced economic potential, increased costs, harm to the environment, reduced public access to services, an increase in poverty, and an increase in bureaucracy. - Higher user fees increase poverty because some people are less able to pay than others and in some cases an inability to pay for a service means going without.
+User fees contribute to reduced economic potential, increased costs, harm to the environment, reduced public access to services, an increase in poverty, and an increase in bureaucracy. - Poverty is increased by higher user fee because some people are less able to pay than others and in some cases an inability to pay for a service means going without.
 So while funding through a progressive income system takes into account how much people are able to pay, user fees turn away disadvantaged groups that are more likely to need the service in the first place. - For example, skyrocketing tuition fees are an attempt to move towards having students more fully fund the cost of their education.
 Increasing tuition fees has the effect of preventing those who are unable to pay from going to university and increasing their knowledge skills and earning power.
 That ensures that those who attend higher levels of education attend based on an ability to pay rather than an ability to learn.
-Having the whole population contribute towards the costs makes it cheaper.
+Having the whole population contribute towards the costs makes it cheaper. - For example, an increase in fares for public transit users might help recover some of the financial costs associated with the provision of public transit, but there is also an increase in pollution when people turn away from public transit and get back into cars because of the increased cost to the user. - User fees require a significant bureaucracy to collect and monitor them.
+For example, a Canadian hospital would probably have a couple of people to process billing to the provincial government.
+In an American hospital of the same size, you would have an entire floor of people to process billing.
+It also becomes more cumbersome as billing captures all of the expenses related to an individual rather than the needs of the facility.